-The Traineeship Track is dedicated to highly effective training of STEM graduate students in an interdisciplinary research area through a comprehensive traineeship approach that comprises elements that are innovative, evidence-based, aligned with changing workforce and research needs, and scalable.
-The Traineeship Track is distinguished from other NSF graduate training initiatives by the identification of changing priority research themes, inclusion of both master's and doctoral students, broader definition of trainees, greater budgetary and programmatic flexibility, strong emphasis on the development of transferable professional skills, and explicit preparation for both research and research-related careers.
+The Traineeship Track is dedicated to supporting highly effective training of STEM graduate students in an interdisciplinary research area through a comprehensive traineeship approach that comprises elements that are innovative, evidence-based, and aligned with changing workforce and research needs.

 Goals of the Traineeship Track program are to:

-- Catalyze and advance cutting-edge interdisciplinary research in high priority areas, - Increase the capacity of U.S. graduate programs to produce interdisciplinary STEM professionals with technical and transferable professional skills for a range of research and research-related careers within and outside academia, and - Develop innovative approaches and knowledge that will promote transformative improvements in graduate education.
+- Catalyze and advance cutting-edge interdisciplinary research in high priority areas, - Increase the capacity of U.S. graduate programs to produce interdisciplinary STEM professionals with technical and transferable professional skills for a range of research and research-related careers within and outside academia. and - Develop innovative approaches and knowledge that will promote transformative improvements in graduate education.